Justinrcoy/Justinrcoy/README.md

 - 👋 Hi, I’m @Justinrcoy
-- 👀 I’m interested in ...crypto and stocks
+- 👀 I’m interested in ...crypto, nfts, and stocks
-- 🌱 I’m currently learning ...option trading
+- 🌱 I’m currently learning ...option trading, dapp development, coding
 - 💞️ I’m looking to collaborate on ...multiple things
-- 📫 How to reach me ...generositees@outlook.com
+- 📫 How to reach me ...cryptokidcoy@gmail.com

 <!---
 Justinrcoy/Justinrcoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.